 PETER KAFKA: So again, the cable guys assume that at some point you move out on your own and get your own place, that at some point you’ll come to your senses and you’ll say, “My time is worth more than my money, and all this going and hunting and fetching, it’s too much work.
 I’m just gonna bite the bullet and pay for cable and I’m going to pay that 120 bucks a month.”

 PJ VOGT: They’re betting that one day I’ll be a grownup.

 In fact, I’m gonna guess that maybe you're 25.

 PJ VOGT: Yeah.

-PETER KAFKA: They would have liked for you to have already grown up because that’s – traditionally the expectation was you, you’d be signing up for cable after college.
+PETER KAFKA: They would have liked for you to have already grown up because that’s – traditionally the expectation was you – you’d be signing up for cable after college.
 You haven’t done that, none of your friends have, that freaks them out.
-But they’re hoping that maybe by the time you hit 30 that you’ll shape up and join in.
+But they’re hoping that maybe by the time you hit 30 you’ll – you’ll shape up and join in.

 BROOKE GLADSTONE: Nor do I ever watch them.

-PETER KAFKA: Yeah, Brooke and, and Katya, it, it matters that you haven’t seen an ad, but the TV broadcast, cable, all the ad business is - except for the Internet - is right now in this sort of mutual agreed delusionary state, where they all agree that we would all know no one’s watching many ads but we all sort of seem to think it works.
+PETER KAFKA: Yeah, Brooke and, and Katya, it, it matters that you haven’t seen an ad but the TV broadcast, cable, all the ad business, except for the Internet, is right now in this sort of mutual agreed delusionary state, where they all agree that we, we would all know no one’s watching many ads, but we all sort of seem to think it works.
 It works better than any other system we have for getting marketing messages to you.